 The Sardine Run, off South Africa’s rugged Wild Coast, has been called one of the ocean’s most dramatic events.
 Each year from May to July, scores of sardines (Sardinops sagax) move away from their feeding grounds off the Eastern Agulhas banks and begin a dangerous spawning migration that leads them to the Kwa-Zulu Natal coastline.
 The fish use a cold finger of water that moves up the coast to facilitate their movement.
 They can travel up to 60 km a day and are highly affected by the oceanic conditions.

-We have designed these trips to coincide with with the period that the shoals of fish have traditionally passed specific points on the coast line (Port St Johns).
-Our goal is to find baitballs and diver whilst the predators are feeding on Sardines, but this does not happen every day.
+We have designed these trips to coincide with with the period that the shoals of fish have traditionally passed specific points on the coast line (Port St John’s).
+Our goal is to find baitballs and dive whilst the predators are feeding on sardines, but this does not happen every day.
 However, with the myriad species that call this region home and the presence of protected areas like the Pondoland marine protected area which conserves local biodiversity, this awe-inspiring stretch of South Africa’s wildest coast never fails to deliver once-in-a-lifetime ocean safari experiences.
-The Run is unpredictable, weather is unpredictable – but the reward is an exhilarating ocean adventure – and is well worth the chase!
+The Run is unpredictable and the weather can be wild – but the reward is an exhilarating ocean adventure – and is well worth the chase!

 - Six boating days, weather permitting, with packed lunches.

 - Air fills, cylinder and weight belt.